sachinm001/PaaS-Serverless-Arch/Hands-on lab/04-Monitor-Your-Azure-Functions-with-Application-Insights.md

 1. After this has run for some time, close the UploadImages console to stop uploading photos.

 1. Navigate back to the **Computer Vision** resource in the Azure portal and set the pricing tier back to **S1 Standard**.

+## Summary

+In this exercise, you have tracked the performance and scalablity of your application by using live metrics feature of application insights.